ztalbot2000/crosstool-arm-osx/README.md

 Raspberry Pi Cross Compiler Script for OSX - Updated for crosstools-ng.1.23.0
 # Raspberry Pi Cross Compiler Script for OSX - Updated for crosstools-ng.1.23.0

 Status: The cross-compiler, zImage, modules and dtbs now compile.
-I do not know if it runs
-        Getting closer though!
+        Installing Raspbian Stretch works
+        Installing compiled latest Raspbian cross compiled kernel works The kernel did not boot :-{
+        More work to be done.

 Note: The default is now crosstool-ng latest that will be downloaded
       automatially from  GitHub because I believe there is a problems